 The Government has recently passed new legislation, in the form of the Digital Economy Act 2017, which bans touts from using ‘bots’ to buy tickets in bulk.
 This new legislation has made it a criminal offence to use automated technology to purchase large amounts of tickets to then be sold on at inflated prices.

-Am I better protected if I buy tickets from a ticket reselling website compared to ticket touts?
+Am I better protected if I buy tickets from a ticket reselling websites compared to ticket touts?

 The best protection will be offered by purchasing tickets from a reseller authorised by the event organiser.

-How can I protect myself from ticket touts scams?
+How can I protect myself from ticket scams?

 The best way to protect yourself from ticket scams is by contacting the event organiser in the first instance.
 They should either be able to supply tickets or direct you to authorised agencies, these are the official agents who have agreements with promoters or venues to sell tickets for events.
 Official ticket sellers are usually listed on the event’s official website.